Can I Connect my 50 Amp RV to a 30 Amp Service?

 The short answer is yes, however there are some issues that you need to consider when you do this.
-The first thing to know is that if you are in a 50-amp RV and there is 50-amp service available, then you should go to the site that is dedicated to 50-amp service.
+The first thing to know is that if you are in a 50-amp RV and if there is 50-amp service available, you should go to the site that is dedicated to 50-amp service.
 Some people will try to save a few dollars by going to a 30-amp site, and while you may get away with it, in the long run you could be opening yourself up to potential RV issues.
 So rule number one: only use a 30-amp power supply if 50-amp is not available.

 Generally the breakers used in an RV park are not going to have a tight tolerance for when the breaker trips - maybe 10-20% over or under the 3,600 watts.
-So doing some rough math, the breaker could reach its limit anywhere from around 2,850 to 4,300 watts.
+So doing some rough math, the breaker at the pedestal could reach its limit anywhere from around 2,850 to 4,300 watts.
 This won’t be a problem for an RV that is made to run on 30-amps because they are built to run well within the limits, but for a 50-amp RV, this wattage limitation can quickly become an issue.

-So does a 50 Amp RV only require about 60% more wattage than a 30 Amp RV?
+So does a 50-amp RV only require about 60% more wattage than a 30-amp RV?
 After all, 50 is only about 60% more than 30.
-Not so in this case, because a 50 amp service runs on two 120 volt lines instead of the one 120 volt line that a 30 Amp RV uses, and therefore the equation is 50 Amps times 240 volts which equals 12,000 Watts of availability.
+The answer is no because a 50-amp service runs on two 120-volt lines instead of the one 120-volt line that a 30-amp RV uses, and therefore the equation is 50A x (2)120 volts which equals 12,000 Watts of availability.
 WOW!
-That is nearly 3 times the amount of power for a 50 Amp RV than a 30-amp RV.
+That is nearly 3 times the amount of power for a 50-amp RV than a 30-amp RV.

-Now, there are 50 Amp RVs that are being run on 30 Amp service in parks every day, so don’t be afraid to do this if that is all that is available.
-Just take the advice of this article and be about 2/3’s more frugal on what you normally run in your RV.
-There will be times that you pull into a park after a long day of driving and find that a 30 Amp is all that is available.
-Just pull out your adapter plug, and make sure you do not exceed the wattage availability.
+There are 50-amp RVs that are being run on 30-amp service in parks every day, so don’t be afraid to do this if that is all that is available.
+Just be sure to be frugal on what you normally run in your RV.
+There will be times that you pull into a park after a long day of driving and find that a 30-amp is all that is available.
+Just pull out your proper 30A to 50A adapter plug, and make sure you do not exceed the wattage availability.